-The Australian government has committed an additional A$400 million ($257 million) to the development of Iluka Resources’ Eneabba rare earths refinery in Western Australia.
-This funding is part of the government’s “Future Made in Australia” initiative, which aims to enhance the country’s supply chain resilience, foster domestic value addition, and strengthen Australia’s position in the global rare earths industry.
-This latest contribution will play a critical role in advancing the Eneabba refinery, which is set to become a key facility for processing rare earths and supporting Australia’s transition to electrification.
+The Australian government has committed an additional A$400 million ($257 million) to Iluka Resources’ Eneabba rare earths refinery in Western Australia.
+This funding is part of the “Future Made in Australia” initiative.
+The initiative aims to enhance supply chain resilience, foster domestic value addition, and strengthen Australia’s position in the global rare earths industry.
+This contribution is crucial for advancing the Eneabba refinery, which will play a key role in processing rare earths and supporting Australia’s electrification transition.

 Increased Investment in the Eneabba Refinery

-Originally approved in 2022 with an estimated cost of A$1.2 billion ($770 million), the budget for the Eneabba refinery project has been revised upwards, now ranging from A$1.7 billion ($1.09 billion) to A$1.8 billion ($1.16 billion).
-This increase followed the completion of the front-end engineering and design (FEED) process in December 2023.
-The refinery will process both light and heavy rare earth oxides, crucial for the growing demand for rare earths in industries like electric vehicles, renewable energy, and high-tech electronics.
-The facility’s location and infrastructure will allow it to operate efficiently, processing both Iluka’s rare earth stockpiles and third-party feedstock.
+The Eneabba refinery project was originally approved in 2022 with an estimated cost of A$1.2 billion ($770 million).
+After completing the front-end engineering and design (FEED) process in December 2023, the project’s budget increased.
+The new budget ranges from A$1.7 billion ($1.09 billion) to A$1.8 billion ($1.16 billion).
+The refinery will process both light and heavy rare earth oxides, crucial for industries like electric vehicles, renewable energy, and high-tech electronics.
+Its location and infrastructure will allow efficient operation, processing Iluka’s rare earth stockpiles and third-party feedstock.

 Strategic Financial and Risk Management Plans